 On November 4, 1978, just 733 days from the start of the reconstruction, a completely restored Capitol Theatre opened its doors.
 Governor Dixie Lee Ray and local dignitaries dedicated the theatre to the "continued vitality of the performing arts in Yakima."
 The air was filled with the familiar strains of "Thanks for the Memories" as Bob Hope entertained the sold-out crowd.
 It was the start of a "Brand New Life for a Grand Old Lady."

 Today, The Capitol Theatre remains a testament to the community's dedication to its past and the arts.
-The stage is home to the productions of numerous local organizations such as the Yakima Symphony Orchestra, Town Hall and Community Concerts.
-With annual attendance at the Capitol Theatre exceeding the population of the City of Yakima, we're looking forward to many more years of service to our community.
+The stage is home to the productions of numerous local organizations such as the Yakima Symphony Orchestra, Town Hall and community concerts.
+We're looking forward to many more years of service to our community.

 Welcome to the Capitol Theatre's online tour.
 Come inside for a sneek peek at Yakima's Little Jewel Box.
 Free personal tours are available at the Theatre Monday-Friday from 9:00 am until 4:00 pm.
 Contact us to schedule your visit today. email@example.com

 Founder: Frederick Mercy (1920)